MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 O.  .O  O.  .O
 ```

-We've eliminated some the choices since their third column is `O / O`.
+We've eliminated some the choices since their third row is `O O`.
 This can't be possible as the last cell in the original column is `O`.
-Now that we have the column predecessors of `O.O`, we can convert them into binary, and continue to the next column.
+Now that we have the column predecessors of `O / . / O`, we can convert them into binary, and continue to the next column.

 ```
 ..  ..  ..  ..